hannesdatta/course-odcm/content/docs/workflow/extraction-plan-prototyping.md

 Once you’ve chosen (one or multiple) websites or APIs for data extraction, define the exact data that you would like to get, how to retrieve it (e.g., using software running on your local computer), and where to store it (e.g., files, databases in the cloud).
 Throughout, build a prototype to reassure yourself about the technical feasibility.

+{{< hint info >}}
+__Hiring a programmer or consultant__

+Conducting web scraping does require good coding skills, and it's definitely advisable to ask an experienced programmer for help.
+When doing so, brief the programmer about your research purpose, and provide details with regard to the decisions explained below.
+Remember that a programmer is likely *not* a researcher, so verify whether the data has been collected properly, and still fits your research purpose.
+The same holds for commercial data providers: a firm can easily promise to deliver "customer review data", but can you defend sampling choices in a paper, let alone know whether the data collection threw some errors (you don't have their log files)?

+{{< /hint >}}

 ## Data extraction

 ### Entities and extraction frequency